Target365/sdk-for-php/README.md

 XfZ7DrSsc+Q1zRC2xwIDAQAB
 -----END PUBLIC KEY-----
 ```
+Paste the middle part in the "Public key-string" input field and select "RSA" as "Signing algorithm" in Strex Connect.

 For more details on using the SDK we strongly suggest you check out our [PHP User Guide](USERGUIDE.md).